— We take our content seriously. This article was written by a real person at BREL.

 So why would someone want to represent themselves as a Buyer?

-Some Buyers incorrectly believe that they are somehow automatically entitled to half of the listing brokerage’s commission if they aren’t represented by a REALTOR.
-In our experience, the people who want to represent themselves are usually stretched financially and often can’t afford the home they want and are hoping that if they can get the commission, that they’ll be closer to being able to afford the property.
+Some Buyers incorrectly believe that they are automatically entitled to half of the listing brokerage’s commission if they aren’t represented by a REALTOR.
+In our experience, the people who want to represent themselves are usually stretched financially and often can’t afford the home they want and are hoping that if they can get the commission, they’ll be closer to being able to afford the property.

 Why would I want an agent to represent me as a Buyer?

-Well for starters, there isn’t usually a financial benefit to not having an agent represent your interests.
+Well, for starters, there isn’t usually a financial benefit to not having an agent represent your interests.

 Buyer Agents are paid because they have expertise in assessing and valuing properties and neighbourhoods, negotiating contracts and terms and protecting buyer interests.
 You can read more about the Role of the Buyer’s Agent here.